-127.017 Extent to which court must give full faith and credit to judicial proceedings of Indian tribe.
+127.013 Extent to which court must give full faith and credit to judicial proceedings of Indian tribe.
 128.027 Extent to which court must give full faith and credit to judicial proceedings of Indian tribe.

-128.093 Testimony of qualified expert witness required in proceedings to terminate parental rights of parent of Indian child.
+[128.093 Testimony of qualified expert witness required minate parental rights of parent of Indian child.

 432B.451 Qualified expert witness required in proceeding to place Indian child in foster care.
 432B.465 Full faith and credit to judicial proceedings of Indian tribe.